George H.W. Bush's Life Has Plenty Of Lessons For Today's Politics

 Those qualities are all too often lacking in American life and punished in politics.
 And, as people look back on Bush's life and legacy, the people who knew him said there were reasons that Bush specifically was able to succeed in managing something as delicate as the end of the Cold War.
 They cite those character traits and a life's worth of experience that prepared him for that moment.

 "When I think of George H.W.
 Bush," Burns said, "I think of the quintessential president you could admire because of his character, his judgment, the respect that he showed people, the enormous personal integrity.
-I think of our situation now, and, you know, boy, we were so lucky to George Bush at that critical moment in history."
+I think of our situation now, and, you know, boy, we were so lucky to have George Bush at that critical moment in history."